KainosSoftwareLtd/ViveControllerToolkit/README.md

 # Vive Controller #

-Vive Controller library provides you with the ability to implement grab mechanics and haptics without writing any code.
-It also provides an improved API for both haptics and grabbing.
-It is built to work with SteamVR.
+Implement grab mechanics and haptics without writing any code.

+Improved API for both haptics and grabbing.
+B

+Built to work with SteamVR.

 ## Grab Controller ##